-Once projects get too large for a small team to run, leaders need ways to formally identify who is involved.
+Once projects get too large for a small team to run, people need ways to identify who is involved (and how) beyond the basic “on the team”.

-Accountability matrices are simple systems used to communicate responsibilities on a project.
+Borrowed from project management best practice, an accountability matrix is a simple system used to communicate responsibilities on a project.

-That point person is often known as the “Accountable.”
-A really common matrix is RACI (or ARCI).
+RACI is probably the most common accountability system.
+In RACI, the point person is known as the “Accountable.”
 The acronym identifies the roles:

 - Accountable: single person who answers for the execution of the project.